 - The offer letter will specify that an appointment is contingent upon subsequent Corporation approval.

-- The offer letter is signed by the department chair, the divisional dean, and, additionally for SEAS departments, the Dean of the School of Engineering & Applied Science.
+- The offer letter is signed by the department chair and the divisional dean.

 Offer Letter Issuance